The makers of Thermafleece have turned duvet and pillow technology into safe, sustainable and cost effective insulation for your loft.

 Most of us are familiar with the warmth and comfort provided by polyester fibres, widely used to fill jackets, duvets and pillows.
 Now Eden Renewable Innovations has taken this technology and using recycled polyester fibres made from recycled plastic bottles they have created long lasting and safe insulation for lofts.

-Supaloft is long-lasting and easy to install.
+SupaSoft is long-lasting and easy to install.
 What’s more, energy savings mean the insulation pays for itself in just a few years.
-Supaloft can be used to insulate between and over joists or simply laid on top of existing insulation to improve overall insulation performance.
+SupaSoft can be used to insulate between and over joists or simply laid on top of existing insulation to improve overall insulation performance.

-Supaloft is harmless and can be installed without gloves or protective clothing, although we recommend you wear a dust mask in enclosed spaces such as lofts.
-Supaloft is not irritating to the skin, eyes or respiratory tract.
+SupaSoft is harmless and can be installed without gloves or protective clothing, although we recommend you wear a dust mask in enclosed spaces such as lofts.
+SupaSoft is not irritating to the skin, eyes or respiratory tract.

 For more accurate cutting, tightly compress or clamp the insulation between two pieces of solid 15mm board.
 Overhang the fleece where you want to cut keeping the two board edges aligned.
 Saw cut the edge using a sharp, scalloped edged knife and keep the blade firm and square against both board edges throughout.
 Trim any fine remaining fibres with large scissors or shears.